Read and write words that end in –ab, –ad, and –ag.

 - Dull pointer to use to jab at a bag

-Tell the children that they will play with a grab bag while they read and write words that end in -ad, -ag, or -ab: grab, jab, nab, brag, rag, nag, snag, glad.
+The children will play with a grab bag while they read and write words that end in -ad, -ag, or -ab: grab, jab, nab, brag, rag, nag, snag, glad.

 Explain how a grab bag works and play grab bag